Searching ...

 Property taxes in Ohio

 Real estate is considered “real property” in Ohio, and you’ll hear it called “real property tax.”
 All real property owners –like homeowners–are required to pay real property tax unless they are specifically exempt under the Ohio Revised Code.
-This is primarily nonprofits, government-owned properties, and the like.
+This is primarily for nonprofits, government-owned properties, and the like.

 The money collected from Ohio property taxes funds state government programs and services.
 The remaining portion of Ohio’s real property tax supports local schools, libraries, law enforcement agencies, fire departments, parks, and other public services.